The Rome Masters (or Rome Open) is an annual tennis tournament that usually takes place in early May at the Stadio del tennis di Roma in Rome, Italy.

-The tournament is a combined ATP and WTA event with an ATP Masters 1000 and a WTA 1000 tournament being held at the same time.
+The tournament is a combined ATP and WTA event with an ATP Masters 1000 and a WTA 1000 tournament being held simultaneously.

 2023 Rome Open